Sociosarbis/dailyLearning/webGL/webGL_initialization_procedure.md

 //the procedure to initialize fragmentShader is analogous to the code of vertex shader showed above const fragmentShader = gl.createShader(gl.FRAGMENT_SHADER)
 // ...
-gl.linkProgram(program)
-gl.useProgram(program)
+//links the given program to the attached vertex shader and fragment shader gl.linkProgram(program)
-gl.clearColor(.0, .0, .0, 1.)
+//sets the specified program as part of the current rendering state gl.useProgram(program) gl.clearColor(.0, .0, .0, 1.)
 gl.clear(gl.COLOR_BUFFER_BIT)